klis87/redux-requests/packages/redux-saga-requests/README.md

     increased by `1` after each request is initialized.
 Then, after each response it is decreased by `1`.
 So, initially after a first request it gets positive and after all requests are finished, its value is again set back to `0`.
 And this is the moment which means that all requests are finished and `requestsPromise` is resolved (with all success actions).
-    Additionally a special `redux-saga` `END` action is dispatched to stop all of sagas.

     In case of any request error, `requestsPromise` will be rejected with response error action.